Les Clark

-Leslie James Clark (November 17, 1907 – September 12, 1979) was an American animator and the first of Disney's Nine Old Men, joining Walt Disney Productions in 1927.
+Leslie James Clark (November 17, 1907 – September 12, 1979) was an American animator and the first of Disney's Nine Old Men at Walt Disney Productions.

 Early life

-Les Clark was born in Ogden, Utah in 1907, the eldest of 12 children to James Clark, a carpenter, and Lute Wadsworth.
+Leslie James Clark was born in Ogden, Utah on November 17, 1907, the eldest of 12 children to James Clark, a carpenter, and Lute Wadsworth.
 By 1910, the family lived in Salt Lake City and by 1920, they lived in Twin Falls, Idaho.
 By 1930, they lived in Los Angeles, where Clark attended Venice High School.
-During high school, he worked a summer job at an ice cream shop near the Walt Disney Studio.
+During high school, he worked a summer job at an ice cream shop near Walt Disney's unit at Winkler Pictures.
 Walt and Roy Disney were frequent patrons at the shop, and Walt had once complimented Les on his lettering job of the menus.
 Eventually, Clark asked Walt for a job.
 He recalled Walt's reply: